 * February 20: “The Science of Brewing”

-If you missed the February cafe on The Science of Brewing, an audio recording of the whole two hours is now online, hosted by Vetflix, a sponsor site.
+Audio recording is now online, hosted by Vetflix, a sponsor site.
 Check it out here.

 At least 100 people packed the funky Bounty Room, with the panelists sitting on the full-sized pirate ship to answer question, as shown above.
 Here’s a report in The Telegraph.